Gaulton-Lab/HPAP-scRNA-seq/README.md

 Runs SoupX on individual samples to remove ambient RNA

 ### Step 3: HPAP-Scrublet.R
-Runs Scrublet to model and remove dooublets from individual samples
+Runs Scrublet to model and remove doublets from individual samples

 ### Step 4: HPAP-Post-Processing.R
 Clean up the data and perform final clustering